5G networking – connecting a data-driven worldBy Nadeem Ahmad,

 What is 5G networking?

-An enabling technology driven by business outcomesBy now, you have heard or read about 5G networking at length.
+Accelerate digital transformation with an enabling technology driven by business outcomesBy now, you have heard or read about 5G networking at length.
 We all have a basic understanding that 5G is the fifth generation of cellular wireless technology and the new standard for mobile communications.
 5G offers low latency, higher data-transfer speed and the capacity to carry a larger number of connections than previous standards.

 But why is it interesting, especially for the enterprise, and why have you been reading more about it lately?